JuliaDynamics/HybridStructs.jl/README.md

 ## Contributing

-Contributions to HybridStructs.jl are welcome!
+Contributions are welcome!
 Please feel free to submit issues, pull requests, or suggestions to improve the package.